Schnitzler syndrome: Treatment

 may be used as a first line treatment in patients with a documented diagnosis of Schnitzler syndrome".

 Because anakinra is so highly and rapidly effective for inducing complete remission of Schnitzler syndrome, it has been suggested that in patients who do not respond to anakinra, the diagnosis should be reconsidered.
 Anakinra is not curative, however; symptoms recur soon after treatment stops.

 Outcomes

 Generally treatment with anakinra prevents outbreaks but they resume if treatment is stopped.
-In around 15-20% of people, a lymphoproliferative disorder as a complication, most commonly Waldenström's macroglobulinemia, develops.
+In around 15–20% of people, a lymphoproliferative disorder as a complication, most commonly Waldenström's macroglobulinemia, develops.
 AA amyloidosis has also been reported in people with Schnitzler syndrome.

 The life span in patients with Schnitzler syndrome has not been shown to differ much from the general population.

 Epidemiology

 It is a rare condition; as of September 2014, 281 cases had been reported and as of 2017 around 300 cases had been reported.
+In December 2024 it was calculated that 748 cases had been reported worldwide.

-History
+History and name

 The disease is named after the French dermatologist Liliane Schnitzler who first described this syndrome in 1972.
-A Delphi study on the taxonomy and definition of auto-inflammatory diseases, published in 2018, considered the alternative name "late onset gammopathy with recurrent urticaria and fever" but this received little support.
+The name Schnitzler's Syndrome was in use by 1989.
+A Delphi study on the taxonomy and definition of auto-inflammatory diseases, published in 2018, considered the alternative name "late onset gammopathy with recurrent urticaria and fever" (LOGRUF), but this received little support.